This Cheesy Spinach Baked Egg Sandwich is so easy and flavorful!

 Now I can’t stop with the Greek yogurt, honey, fruit, and granola.
 Currently strawberries are in season and they’re so sweet and juicy that I want to go to bed right now just so I can get up and enjoy how they turn my creamy yogurt the faintest shade of pink.
 Also my amazing mother in law just bought me the most beautiful honey crock, so how could I not use that every day?

-Cheesy egg sandwiches may be the vixen that lures me away from Greek yogurt for breakfast.
-They’re just waiting in the wings for their time to shine.
+A Cheesy Spinach Baked Egg Sandwich may be the vixen that lures me away from Greek yogurt for breakfast.
+These are just waiting in the wings for their time to shine.
 Bake them up at night to have a handy breakfast sandwich ready for everyone in the morning or serve them for dinner.
 They’re pretty tiny so you can absolutely eat two, or serve them at a brunch alongside tiny balls of cantaloupe and your grandma’s famous coffee cake.

 One may call me crazy for putting breadcrumbs on a sandwich.
 Buuut, they’re totally necessary and delicious.
 They take things to a whole other level.